FineUploader/fine-uploader/server/readme.md

 # Server-Side Notes & Requirements #

-## Handling the request ##
+## Handling the request (defaults) ##
-For user agents that do not support the File API (IE9 and older, Android 2.3.x and older, and very old versions of other browsers), Fine Uploader will send the file in the body of a multipart encoded POST request.
+By default Fine Uploader will send the file in the body of a multipart encoded POST request.
 The filename will be encoded in the request, but the parameters will be available in the query string only.

-For user agents that do support the File API, Fine Uploader will send an XHR POST request.
-The file will be streamed, and the filename, along with all parameters, will be available in the query string.
+Note that, if chunking is enabled, the filename in the content-disposition header of the file boundary will have a value of "blob" so you will need to parse the value of the "qqfilename" parameter in this case to determine the name of the associated file.

 <br/>
 ## Request Format Options ##
-* If you would like to ensure multipart encoded requests are sent, regardless of the browser, you must set the `forceMultipart` request option.
 * If you would like to ensure all parameters are sent in the request body (instead of the query string), you must set the `paramsInBody` request option (which will also force all requests to be multipart encoded as well).
 * For more information about request parameters, see the main project readme and [this blog post about setting your own custom parameters](http://blog.fineuploader.com/2012/12/setparams-is-now-much-more-useful-in-31.html)